jarusll/the-logs/index.md

 Whenever a merge error happens, my GitJournal breaks.
 It happened today and I couldn't write from phone.

 I read today, alot.
 I am halfway through the testing book.
 I also looked that `Players Handbook` for DND.
+I like where I am headed as a dev.
+Docker then testing.

+My cat is pregnant.
+Lets hope they make it this time.

 ### Plan for today